 Supported Jira versions.

-Task Adapter 2.1+ supports Atlassian Jira 5.0 or higher.
-The older Jira versions do not have the remote interfaces required for the data transfer.
+Task Adapter 2.1+ supports Atlassian Jira 5.0 or higher (or any current Jira OnDemand instances).
+Previous Jira versions do not have remote interfaces required for the data transfer.
 The last Task Adapter version still compatible with Jira 4 was 2.0.2, you can get it here: download the old Task Adapter 2.0.2.